selemondev/nuxt-ui-vue/README.md

 ## Current Versions

-With each release of `nuxt-ui`, a parallel update will be applied to `nuxt-ui-vue`, ensuring that the library is up to date and providing you, as the developer, with a seamless experience.
+With each release of `nuxt-ui` a parallel update will be applied to `nuxt-ui-vue`, ensuring that the library is up to date and providing you, as the developer, with a seamless experience.

 Below are the current versions of both libraries: